Characterizing Human Actions in the Digital Platform by Temporal Context: Method

-This subsection will discuss how we estimate the time intervals and convert them into the action sequence using time bins.
-While calculating time intervals between consecutive actions is straightforward, it is not trivial to discrete this continuous-time value to put them in the action sequence.
-A natural solution for this discretization problem is to let some time bins be as hyperparameters.
-For example, \cite{wang2016unsupervised} use predefined bins such as ($[0-1min], [1min-10min], [10min-60min], [60min <]$) and then classify calculated time intervals into those time bins.
-However, since there are numerous patterns of the time bins, it isn't easy to make an appropriate pattern of time bins without any prior information.
-Such a combination of time bins without considering the features of the time intervals in the data, such combination of the time bins might miss the inter-temporal information between actions, which is the primary interest of this study.
+This subsection discusses how we estimate the time intervals and convert them into the action sequence using time bins.
+While calculating time intervals between consecutive actions is straightforward, it is not trivial to discretize this continuous‑time value for inclusion in the action sequence.
+A natural solution to this discretization problem is to treat some time bins as hyperparameters.
+For example, \citet{wang2016unsupervised} use predefined bins such as ($[0\text{–}1\text{min}], [1\text{min–}10\text{min}], [10\text{min–}60\text{min}], [60\text{min}<]$) and then classify calculated time intervals into those bins.
+However, it is not always easy to create an appropriate set of bins without prior information.
+Without considering the characteristics of the time intervals in the data, one might miss the inter‑temporal information between actions.

-Therefore, this study will estimate the statistical property of the time intervals of data to construct the time bins based on the estimated parameters rather than using hyperparameter time bins.
-The goal of this time bins construction is to capture the behavior states of the users from their time intervals and represent the behavior states by the time bins.
-For this aim, we study the behavior states estimating the mixture distributions.
+To overcome this point, we estimate the statistical properties of the time intervals in the data to construct time bins based on the estimated parameters, rather than using bins prepared from a given hyperparameter.
+Recent developments in the literature reveal that a mixture of exponential distributions with a few components can fit the time intervals of various empirical data well~\citep{okada2020long}.
+The goal of this time‑bin construction is to capture the users’ behavioral states from their time intervals and represent these states with the time bins.
+To this end, we study the behavioral states by estimating mixture distributions.